SAP-samples/codejam-cap-llm/exercises/05-explore-destination-service/README.md

 Your CAP application will use a destination on SAP BTP to connect to the Generative AI Hub instance.
 You'll be able to explore what information is configured in the destination and how you bind your CAP application to that destination for the CAP-LLM-Plugin to send HTTP requests against Generative AI Hub.

 Let's start by exploring the pre-configured destination on SAP BTP.
-You can find a quick look at the destination configuration below:
+You can find a quick look from the destination configuration below:

 You should configure the destination for a typical SAP AI Core connection like this: